KhronosGroup/Vulkan-Guide/chapters/sparse_resources.md

 # Sparse Resources

-Vulkan [sparse resources](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/html/vkspec.html#sparsememory) are a way to create `VkBuffer` and `VkImage` which can be bound non-contiguously to one or more `VkDeviceMemory` allocations.
+Vulkan [sparse resources](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/html/vkspec.html#sparsememory) are a way to create `VkBuffer` and `VkImage` objects which can be bound non-contiguously to one or more `VkDeviceMemory` allocations.
 There are many aspects and features of sparse resources which the [spec](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/html/vkspec.html#sparsememory-sparseresourcefeatures) does a good job explaining.
 As the [implementation guidelines](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/html/vkspec.html#_sparse_resource_implementation_guidelines) point out, most implementations use sparse resources to expose a linear virtual address range of memory to the application while mapping each sparse block to physical pages when bound.

 ## Binding Sparse Memory

-Unlike normal resources that call `vkBindBufferMemory()` or `vkBindImageMemory()`, spares memory is bound via a [queue operation](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/html/vkspec.html#sparsememory-resource-binding) `vkQueueBindSparse()`.
+Unlike normal resources that call `vkBindBufferMemory()` or `vkBindImageMemory()`, sparse memory is bound via a [queue operation](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/html/vkspec.html#sparsememory-resource-binding) `vkQueueBindSparse()`.
 The main advantage of this is that an application can rebind memory to a sparse resource throughout its lifetime.

 It is important to note that this requires some extra consideration from the application.
 Applications **must** use synchronization primitives to guarantee that other queues do not access ranges of memory concurrently with a binding change.
 Also, freeing a `VkDeviceMemory` object with `vkFreeMemory()` will **not** cause resources (or resource regions) bound to the memory object to become unbound.
 Applications must not access resources bound to memory that has been freed.